 For further information on Maldives there is an FAQ section at the bottom.

-There are 1190 islands in the Maldives and this map shows them all.
+There are the 1190 islands in the Maldives and this map shows them all.
 The country is naturally divided into 26 atolls or chain of islands.
 You can see this very clearly on the map.
 For administrative purposes the government has divided it into just 20 atolls.
-Scroll down to Kaafu Atoll to see the international airport at Hulhule' or you want to explore a separate map of the one of the popular dive atolls in the Maldives, see North Ari Atoll
+Scroll down to Kaafu Atoll to see the international airport at Hulhule'.
+Kaafu Atoll being the location of main airport it is the busiest tourism zone, other popular atolls include South Ari Atoll, North Ari Atoll, Baa Atoll.
+None of the atolls are bad, having said popular it simply means there are many resorts around.
+Tourism has been booming in Noonu Atoll in the last few years, especially in luxury tourism.
+See the map of shows many islands in close proximity, this could be one of the reasons for attracting both investors and tourists in luxury sector.

 The capital of Maldives is Male' (with apostrophe) which is pronounced as Maaley.
 On internet it is sometimes spelled as Male (without apostrophe) which is not the right spelling.
 Below is the map of Male (or Male')